-Scientists Puzzled By Mysterious Lights In The Sky They Call STEVE
+Scientists Are Puzzled By Mysterious Lights In The Sky.
+They Call Them STEVE

 There's a light in the night sky over Canada that's puzzling scientists.
 It looks like a white-purple ribbon.
 It's very hot, and doesn't last long.
 And it's named STEVE.